mengwangoxf/mengwangoxf.github.io/index.md

 ## News

+Feb, 2021
+: Funding success! *Verified Program Synthesis for Refactoring Rust Programs* is funded by the National Cyber Security Centre (NCSC).

 Jan, 2021
+: [Ningning Xie](https://xnning.github.io/) from University of Hongkong is visiting us for four months.
+Welcome Ningning!

+Dec, 2020
-: Weixin Zhang(https://wxzh.github.io/) is joining the team as a senior research associate.
-Welcome Weixin.
+: [Weixin Zhang](https://wxzh.github.io/) is joining the team as a senior research associate on the [*EXHIBIT*](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/T008911/1) project.
+Welcome Weixin!

 Jun, 2020
 : I am very glad to be nominated for *Inspiring and Innovative Teaching Award* at Bristol for my Functional Programming unit.
 I had a lot of fun and it seems that the students did too!